The University is accredited by the Higher Learning Commission.

 The bachelor of science in nursing (B.S.N.) is offered as a 15-month, campus-based, accelerated second degree option for the student who holds an earned baccalaureate (or higher) degree in a non-nursing discipline.
 Admission is competitive.

-The program combines theory and clinical nursing courses, required support courses, and Foundational Studies courses and electives.
+The program combines theory and clinical nursing courses with required support courses.
 Graduates are eligible to apply to take the National Council Licensing Examination for Registered Nurses (NCLEX-RN) for entry into practice as a registered nurse.

 The nursing faculty are dedicated to providing quality experiential learning opportunities through course design, clinical experiences, and service learning projects.
 Residence hall accommodations include dedicated housing for student nurses.